ArmoMan/YouTube-Downloader-ArmoMan/README.md

 >* Please give the application the required permissions in order for it to work properly.
 >* We need storage permissions to download the mp3 files
 >* We need internet permissions to connect to internet.
->* We need bluethoot permissions in order for the app to receive updates.
+>* We need bluetooth permissions in order for the app to receive updates.

 > [!CAUTION]
-> * Please we count on you to download videos that you have the right to.
+> * Please we count on you to download videos that you have the rights to.
 > * PLEASE DON'T DOWNLOAD VIDEOS FROM YOUR MOBILE DATA.
 USE WIFI INSTEAD.
 ## Updates